TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 $$

-which is indeed a product of a lower triangular matrix $L$  (with 1's on it diagonal) and an upper triangular matrix $U$.
+which is indeed a product of a lower triangular matrix $L$  (with 1's on its diagonal) and an upper triangular matrix $U$.

 ::::::